Process-ing/Process-ing/README.md

 🔭 I’m currently working on projects for my major, projects with other people and other random personal projects

+💻 I have a profound love for mathematics, computer science and software development

 ⚡ Always wanting to learn new things, it's never late to learn something new 🌱

 <h3 align="left">🧰 Languages and Tools:</h3>